KrishJ4856/KrishJ4856/README.md

 <br/>
 <a href="https://twitter.com/Krish4856/status/1616517509368406017?s=20&t=qdmQvsqA4qcffSVKCp4zDA" title="TailwindCSS + ReactJS Project Setup"><img src="https://pbs.twimg.com/media/Fm7aM-daAAIcKpO?format=jpg&name=small" alt="TailwindCSS + ReactJS Project Setup" width="400px" align="left" /></a>
 <a href="https://twitter.com/Krish4856/status/1616517509368406017?s=20&t=qdmQvsqA4qcffSVKCp4zDA" title="TailwindCSS + ReactJS Project Setup"><h3>TailwindCSS + ReactJS Project Setup</h3></a>
-<br/> <strong>Do you want to know How you can set up a Tailwind + ReactJS Project?
+Do you want to know How you can set up a Tailwind + ReactJS Project?
-In this thread we will be discussing the steps you need to follow to integrate TailwindCSS with your React project...</strong>
+In this thread we will be discussing the steps you need to follow to integrate TailwindCSS with your React project...
 <br/>
 </td>
 </tr>